Equipped for Making.

 The Woodturning School sits at Garthowen Garden Centre in Four Marks, Hampshire, a quiet corner in the countryside where the focus can be entirely on the work.
 The school was started in 2020, built into the space that once housed a potting shed.
 It has since been revamped and updated into a modern and smart workshop.

-It was founded because I believe turning deserves to be taught well in small classes where a good amount of attention can be given to each student when they need it.
+It was founded because we believe turning deserves to be taught well in small classes where a good amount of attention can be given to each student when they need it.
 After all, that's how learning actually happens.
-We use professional-grade equipment because good tools make a difference . . .
+We use professional-grade equipment because good tools make a difference.
 And patience, because nobody ever mastered anything by being hurried.

 Process over perfection, community over competition.
 That's the heart of it.